As a veteran, you could be eligible for certain tax breaks and benefits on both the federal and state level. Here’s what you need to know.

 Do you get extra money from Social Security for being a veteran?

 Your Social Security benefits are based on your earnings, not your military pension.
-The Social Security Administration (ssa.gov) offers different credits based on when you served — these credits can be added to your Social Security earnings record.
+The Social Security Administration (ssa.gov) offers different credits based on when you served.
+These credits can increase your future Social Security benefits, but they are not additional cash payments.

 We have many tax preparation options for both veterans and active-duty service members.
 When you file with TaxAct®, we’ll guide you through the filing process and ask you detailed questions to ensure all your income is reported correctly.